beingofexistence13/friday/Readme.md

 | Real-time Information Retrieval                       | It can provide real-time information retrieval                      |
 | Communication                                         | E.D.I.T.H. can facilitate communication                             |
 | Holographic Projection                                | It can project holographic images                                   |

-Please note that while E.D.I.T.H. is a powerful AI, it's also a fictional creation within the Marvel Cinematic Universe and its capabilities are subject to the creative direction of the filmmakers and writers.
-Sure, here's the information about F.R.I.D.A.Y.'s capabilities in a table:

 | Capability                  | Description                                                                                         |
 | --------------------------- | --------------------------------------------------------------------------------------------------- |
 | Personal Assistant          | F.R.I.D.A.Y. functions as Tony Stark's assistant⁵                                                   |